Sandile321/HTML-CSS/README.md

 HTML structure is called a declarative language.
 HTML is simple, resilinent and robustness.
 HTML  is capabble of fixing code errors, and missing or mispelled elements

 <h2>Text Formatting:</h2>
-HTML is a language used for structuring web pages.
+HTML is a language used for structuring web pages.<br>
-It utilizes tags enclosed in less-than and greater-than symbols to mark different elements.
+It utilizes tags enclosed in less-than and greater-than symbols to mark different elements.<brS>
 Tags include opening tags and closing tags.
 Example: Opening tag for a paragraph is <p>, closing tag is </p>.
 Tags work together to define elements, which are like packages containing content.